SublimeText/AdvancedNewFile/README.md

 `super+alt+n`: General keymap to create new files.

 `shift+super+alt+n`: In addition to creating the folders specified, new folders will also contain an `__init__.py` file.

-## Usage
-Simply type in the path (along with the new file name), and the entire directory structure will be created if it does not exist.
-If the newly specified path ends as a directory (e.g. with `/`), then each text entry will be used to generate a directory.
-For more advanced usage of this plugin, be sure to look at [Advanced Path Usage](https://github.com/skuroda/Sublime-AdvancedNewFile#advanced-path-usage) and [Features](https://github.com/skuroda/Sublime-AdvancedNewFile#features)

-**Default directory:**
-If the plugin is launched without folders, the default directory will be your home directory.
-If, however, the plugin is launched in a window that contains open folders, the top most folder in the view will be taken as the default directory.

 ## Advanced Path Usage
 ### Home directory: